Jeb Hensarling

 On October 31, 2017, Hensarling announced that he would not seek reelection in 2018.
 In 2019, he revealed he was joining UBS Group AG as executive vice chairman for the Americas region.
+In 2023, he stepped down from that position.

 Early life

 Hensarling was born in Stephenville, the seat of government of Erath County in Central Texas; he was reared on the family farm in College Station.
-He is the son of Mary Ann (Brock) and Charles Andrew "Chase" Hensarling (1928–2014), a 1949 graduate of Texas A&M University and a United States Army officer, who was engaged in the poultry business.
-His parents married in 1953.
-Jeb Hensarling has one brother, James Andrew Hensarling (born 1954), and a sister, Carolyn Hensarling Arizpe.
+Jeb Hensarling has one brother, James Andrew Hensarling (born 1954) now deceased, and a sister, Carolyn Hensarling Arizpe.
 He is an Episcopalian.

 Like his late father, Jeb Hensarling graduated from Texas A&M University; he received a bachelor's degree in economics in 1979.
 In 1982, he earned a Juris Doctor degree from the University of Texas School of Law at Austin.